-Hiring a Provider
+Hiring a Provider (online documents)

-- The ARCH National Respite Network & Resource Center, “The ABCs of Respite for Family Caregivers.”
-This checklist and narrative are intended for you to use in locating, interviewing and hiring a personal care provider to meet your needs.
+- “The ABCs of Respite for Family Caregivers” – The ARCH National Respite Network & Resource Center provides this checklist and narrative to use in locating, interviewing, and hiring a personal care provider to meet family needs.
 It may also be of use in maintaining quality care once you have located a provider.

-Powerful Tools for Caregivers
+Powerful Tools for Caregivers (class)

 Powerful Tools for Caregivers (PTC) is a national program designed to assist family caregivers to find harmony and practice self-care.
-To find out if there is a PTC class near you, contact your local Family Caregivers Support Program. https://www.dshs.wa.gov/altsa/home-and-community-services/caregiver-training
+To find out if there is a PTC class near you, contact your local Family Caregivers Support Program.

-ARCH National Respite Network
+ARCH National Respite Network (website)